 A recent survey of European insurers conducted by DXC Technology found that 22% of insurers were already part of an ecosystem providing additional services to their customers, and another 46% had plans of joining an ecosystem soon.
 The evidence is clear that the industry is shifting towards greater openness and agility, and insurers must be prepared to commit to the new paradigm.

-Three Ways Insurance Ecosystems Drive Competitive
+Three Ways Digital Ecosystems Drive Competitive Advantage

 1. Optimize Customer Experience